Rampastring/WorldAlteringEditor/README.md

 The current renderer should be considered more as a proof-of-concept of DTA/TS/RA2 map rendering done with MonoGame than an actual serious implementation.

+As the entire editor is currently work-in-progress, the code-base is so as well.
+If you browse the code, assume that nothing you see is final.

 ## System requirements

 This editor uses MonoGame with Rampastring's custom XNAUI library.